 6. Staff Advocates

 Agency has on staff one or more advocates for LGBTQ clients.
 This advocate (sometimes called ombudsperson or champion) is identified to all staff and clients and is charged with resource collection and dissemination, advocacy, support and intervention specifically for LGBTQ clients.

 More: Staff Advocates

 a.
-Agency client advisory boards (youth and adult) or similar entities (committees, groups that regularly provide client-based feedback, guidance and advice to agency leaders and managers) include members who identify as LGBTQ or as allies to the LGBTQ community and/or demonstrate how they will engage the voice of LGBTQ clients and allies in a meaningful way.
+Agency systems for client-based feedback (committees, groups, surveys, etc.) include members who identify as LGBTQ or as allies to the LGBTQ community and/or demonstrate how they will engage the voice of LGBTQ clients and allies in a meaningful way.

 b.
 Agency has access to an expert in competent practice and delivery of service to the LGBTQ community.

 a.
 Visual cues throughout common areas communicate support and inclusion of LGBTQ resource families and/or LGBTQ and ally youth (e.g. posters, magazines, brochures).